The Dangers and Penalties of Boating Under the Influence

 Can I Sue Someone Who Was Boating Under the Influence?

 If you suffered harm because a person was operating a vessel while impaired, you might be entitled to compensation through a civil lawsuit.
-While criminal penalties are designed to punish the operator for breaking the law, civil penalties are there to hold the person financially accountable for their actions.
+While criminal penalties are designed to punish the operator for breaking the law, civil penalties are there to provide financial compensation to individuals who have suffered losses as a result of the wrongful conduct.

 If you were involved in a boating accident that resulted from an impaired operator, you might be able to sue.
 The best way to ensure that you receive the maximum recovery allowed by law is by consulting an experienced attorney.